The Westminster Schools: Athletics

 In 2014, Westminster moved up a class from AA to AAA.
 In 2015, Westminster's football team won the AAA state championship for the first time in 37 years against rival Blessed Trinity Catholic High School in overtime, with a final score of 38–31.
+That game was won under the leadership of former head football coach Gerry Romberg, who led his team to win 239 games over the course of his 33 years as head coach (1992-2025), which led him to become the 3rd winningest coach in Georgia High School history.
 In 2016, Westminster's baseball team won the AAA state championship for the first time in 41 years, also against Blessed Trinity Catholic High School, sweeping the championship series in a pair of one-run victories.
-Westminster's boys and girls soccer teams have won the most state championships in Georgia High School history.
+Westminster's boys and girls soccer teams have won a combined 33 state championships – the most soccer state championships in Georgia High School history.
 The 2019 boys team also finished the season ranked #1 in the nation by MaxPreps meanwhile the 2021 girls team finished as the unanimous #1 team in the nation and again by MaxPreps in 2022.

 Extracurricular activities

 WCAT

 WCAT, the school's broadcast program, streams events and school activities online.
 In the 2016–17 school year, more than 45 students from all three divisions helped stream more than 220 events.
 Since its inception in 2010, the program has won 8 awards and 7 honorable mentions from the National Academy of Television Arts and Sciences Southeast division.
 In 2017, WCAT won its first-ever National Student Production Award from NATAS for Best Sports – Live Event Broadcast.